-9. ARCHITECTURAL DRAWING - (Monthly Problems).- An entire day in each month during the Sophomore and Junior years will be devoted to a single problem in design, usually requiring the use of the Orders.
+9. ARCHITECTURAL DRAWING-(Monthly Problems).-Preliminary instruction in rendering.-An entire day in each month during the sophomore and junior years will be devoted to a single problem in design, usually requiring the use of the Orders.
 The program will be made known at the beginning of the exercise, and the sketches must be completed and rendered in shade and color during the same day.
 A satisfactory grade in each exercise must be attained by the student before credit is given for this study, and this will only be done after the completion of this course.
-Once a month, fall, winter, and spring terms, two years, 1 credit.
-Assistant Professor WHITE, Mr. MCLANE, Mr. GUNN.
+Once a month, fall, winter, and spring terms, two years, 1 credit Mr. TEMPLE.